RichardAllanBrown/BinarySearchTreeJS/README.md

 /*Size: returns count of elements*/ tree.size();

-/*toArray: returns the tree in array tree.toArray();
+/*toArray: returns the tree in array*/ tree.toArray();

 /*toString: returns the tree in a string*/